FAQs

 - Are you part of or affiliated with a particular denomination?

 In short, no. We don’t represent or promote any particular denomination.
 Our mentors aren’t screened based on their denomination, so long as they affirm our mentor statement of faith (which defines the essential doctrines we believe are crucial and not open for debate).
-This statement of faith naturally excludes people of certain denominations from being a mentor, such as Jehovah’s Witness, Mormon’s, etc. People in such denominations may be very good people, but they aren’t part of our mentor team.
-This means your mentor could be a Baptist, Methodist, or of any number of denominations, that agree with our statement of faith. - How do those individuals who request mentoring find out about this program?
+This statement of faith naturally excludes people of certain denominations from being a mentor, such as Jehovah’s Witness, Mormon’s, etc. People in such denominations may be very spiritual and good people, but they can’t be part of our Christian mentor team.
+This means your mentor could be a Baptist, Methodist, or of any number of denominations that agree with our statement of faith. - How do those individuals who request mentoring find out about this program?

 Our default position is that it will not be a local face to face type discipleship.
 So, expect the mentor/mentee to not be near you.
 However, we will make every effort possible to pair you with someone close to you so that the possibility of a more relational discipleship is at least a possibility if both mentor and mentee agree to take it to that level.